Financial Abuse Support Project

-The Financial Abuse Support Project is an initiative of 1800RESPECT
+- The Financial Abuse Support Project was an initiative of 1800RESPECT

-The aim is to increase information on financial abuse
+- The aim was to increase information on financial abuse

 The project was overseen by an Expert Advisory Group (EAG) representing experts and advocates in the financial, domestic violence and human rights sectors.
 The EAG comprised of representatives from: